90VSELH/zero_day/README.md

 #ZERO_DAY PROJECT
-This is a zero_day project to mark _strong_beginning_strong_ of full stack development.
+This is a zero_day project to mark beginning of full stack development.
 More updates to follow as the project proceeds.